Click Here for Accurate Parent/Grandparent Quote

-There is a misconception that anyone can purchase any amount of life insurance they’d like.
+There is a common misconception that anyone can purchase any amount of life insurance they’d like.

-If you’re over age 70 and you want more than $25,000 of life insurance, you may have a hard time finding a company with good rates that will agree to offer it.
+If you’re over age 70 and you want life insurance at an amount higher than $25,000, you may have a hard time finding a company with good rates that will agree to offer it.

-To qualify for more than $25,000, you’ll need to indicate why the higher amount is needed.
+To qualify for more than $25,000, you’ll usually need to indicate why the higher amount is needed.

 According to life insurance companies, life insurance is not to be used for wealth creation.
 The insurance companies will never, knowingly, allow anyone to profit from someone else’s death.